dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Body**

 The JSON body of the request provides the required information.
-The body must not provide an ID as it will be automatically assigned by the Dynatrace server.
 Key | Value | Description
 ------------ | ------------- | -------------
-id | user\{\{envNumber\}\} | This will be bothe the ID and username for the login. email | test\{\{envNumber\}\}@test\{\{envNumber\}\}.com | This is the email for the user where the environment invitation will be sent.
+id | user\{\{envNumber\}\} | This will be both the ID and username for the login. email | test\{\{envNumber\}\}@test\{\{envNumber\}\}.com | This is the email for the user where the environment invitation will be sent.
 If you wish to use this account and complete the registration please change this to a real email address you can access.
 Please note each email address can only be assigned to a single user on a cluster. firstName | test | The first name of the user lastName | user | The last name of the user groups | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | The ID of the groups to assign the user to.
 Please note this must be the IDs and not the names of the groups.

 **Executing the request**
-1. Open the User Group request.
+1. Open the Create User request.
 2. Click on `Send` to execute the request.
 3. Check that the request received a 200 OK response.